Bell Boeing V-22 Osprey: Propulsion

 The V-22's two Rolls-Royce AE 1107C engines are connected by drive shafts to a common central gearbox so that one engine can power both proprotors if an engine failure occurs.
 Either engine can power both proprotors through the wing driveshaft.
 However, the V-22 is generally not capable of hovering on one engine.
 If a proprotor gearbox fails, that proprotor cannot be feathered, and both engines must be stopped before an emergency landing.
 The autorotation characteristics are poor because of the rotors' low inertia.
+The AE 1107C engine has a two-shaft axial design with a 14-stage compressor, an effusion-cooled annular combustor, a two-stage gas generator turbine, and two-stage power turbine.

 In September 2013, Rolls-Royce announced that it had increased the AE-1107C engine's power by 17% via the adoption of a new Block 3 turbine, increased fuel valve flow capacity, and software updates; it should also improve reliability in high-altitude, high-heat conditions and boost maximum payload limitations from 6000 to 8000 ft.
 A Block 4 upgrade is reportedly being examined, which may increase power by up to 26%, producing close to 10000 shp, and improve fuel consumption.

 In August 2014, the U.S. military issued a request for information for a potential drop-in replacement for the AE-1107C engines.
 Submissions must have a power rating of no less than 6100 shp at 15,000 rpm, operate at up to 25000 ft at up to 130 F, and fit into the existing wing nacelles with minimal structural or external modifications.
 In September 2014, the U.S. Navy, who already purchase engines separately to airframes, was reportedly considering an alternative engine supplier to reduce costs.
 The General Electric GE38 is one option, giving commonality with the Sikorsky CH-53K King Stallion.

 The V-22 has a maximum rotor downwash speed of over 80 kn, more than the 64 kn lower limit of a hurricane.
 The rotorwash usually prevents the starboard door's usage in hover; the rear ramp is used for rappelling and hoisting instead.
 The V-22 loses 10% of its vertical lift over a tiltwing design when operating in helicopter mode because of the wings' airflow resistance, while the tiltrotor design has better short takeoff and landing performance.
 V-22s must keep at least 25 ft of vertical separation between each other to avoid each other's rotor wake, which causes turbulence and potentially control loss.
+The extreme rotor downwash of the V-22 has caused incidents when rappelling or fast roping from the aircraft, including a soldier being blown 3 meters away from his intended dismount point by the force of the downwash.
+The downwash is strong enough to destroy unstrengthened helipads and can create flying debris in the landing zone that can injure bystanders or potentially damage the aircraft; an incident involving a Marine Corps Osprey in 2010 resulted in 10 bystanders suffering downwash-related injuries.